Super-exponential endogenous bubbles in an equilibrium model of rational and noise traders: Set-up of the model of an economy made of rational and of noise investors

 which is a constant.
-In particular, because of the constant relative risk aversion of the rational investor, $x$ is independent of the current wealth $W_t$ of the agent.
+Note that this is not an ad hoc assumption, but a consequence of constant relative risk aversion and of the stationary nature of the dividend process.
+In particular, because of the constant relative risk aversion of the rational investor, as already mentioned, $x$ is independent of the current wealth $W_t$ of the agent.
 This allows us to treat all rational agents as one group with total wealth $W_t$ irrespective of the distribution of the agents' individual wealth levels within the group.
 From here on, we will call $W_t$ the wealth of \textit{the rational investors}.